pubudu-ranasinghe/pubudu/src/content/blog/kavi-an-experiment-in-language-design-with-ai.md

 ---
-title: "Vibecoding Kavi: An experiment in Language Design with AI in 7 Days"
+title: "Vibecoding Kavi: An experiment in Language Design with AI in 7 Days — Day 1"
 description: "How I vibecoded Kavi: A modern pseudocode like language built in a week with AI"
 publishDate: 2025-10-14
 draft: false